rpm-lab/CSCI5551-Spr25/syllabus.md

 **Note:** If you want to access via UNITE you will have to register for section (001) taught by Prof. Nikolaos Papanikolopoulos.

-There will be no exams (i.e., midterms or final) in this year’s offering; all evaluation will thus take place in the form of homework, programming assignment, project presentations, demos, and reports.
+There will be no exams (i.e., midterms or final) in this year’s offering; all evaluation will thus take place in the form of programming projects, quizes, and final project presentations.
 <!-- See Section 6 for detail grade breakdown. -->

 ## Topics and Course Structure